383434

 Home Depot is a behemoth in the consumer retail sector and benefits from economies of scale, an important advantage giving the business an edge in distribution and more negotiating power with suppliers.

-As you can see below, the company's annualized revenue growth rate of 8.5% over the last four years (we compare to 2019 to normalize for COVID-19 impacts) was steady despite not opening many new stores.
+As you can see below, the company's annualized revenue growth rate of 6.7% over the last five years was weak as its store footprint remained relatively unchanged.

 Home Depot Total Revenue

-This quarter, Home Depot reported a rather uninspiring 2.9% year-on-year revenue decline to $34.79 billion in revenue, in line with Wall Street's estimates.
-Looking ahead, Wall Street expects sales to grow 1.4% over the next 12 months, an acceleration from this quarter.
+This quarter, Home Depot missed Wall Street's estimates and reported a rather uninspiring 2.3% year-on-year revenue decline, generating $36.42 billion in revenue.
+Looking ahead, Wall Street expects sales to grow 2.6% over the next 12 months, an acceleration from this quarter.

 Number of Stores

 When a retailer like Home Depot keeps its store footprint steady, it usually means that demand is stable and it's focused on improving operational efficiency to increase profitability.
-As of the most recently reported quarter, Home Depot operated 2,335 total retail locations, in line with its store count a year ago.
+At the end of this quarter, Home Depot operated 2,337 total retail locations, in line with its store count 12 months ago.

 Home Depot Operating Retail Locations